diegoALJ/birads-mammography-report-classification/README.md

 ---

+---

 ## Modeling Approach

-This project focused on **clinical NLP classification using pretrained transformer models**, primarily:
+This project focused on **transformer-based clinical NLP classification**, primarily using:

 - **`pucpr/biobertpt-clin`**
 - **BERTimbau**

+Among the tested backbones, **`pucpr/biobertpt-clin` performed slightly better overall**, although the gap versus BERTimbau was not large.

+### Training setup

+- **5-fold cross-validation**
+- typically **8 to 12 epochs**
+- **early stopping patience of 3 epochs**
+- model selection based on **macro F1**

-The main objective was to evaluate how well Portuguese biomedical and general-language transformer backbones could infer BI-RADS categories from the descriptive sections of mammography reports.
+The goal was to evaluate how well Portuguese biomedical and general-domain transformer models could infer BI-RADS classes from the descriptive sections of mammography reports alone.

-The overall workflow included:

-- exploratory data analysis (EDA),
-- text inspection and preprocessing,
-- transformer fine-tuning,
-- cross-validation,
-- macro F1-based model selection,
-- and Kaggle submission generation.

 ---

+## Preprocessing

+Preprocessing was intentionally minimal.

+Based on exploratory data analysis, the reports were already well-structured and consistently organized, so no heavy text normalization pipeline was necessary.
+The main preprocessing step focused on **leakage cleaning**, ensuring that no direct target information from the impression/conclusion section remained in the modeling input.

+This design choice helped preserve the original clinical language while minimizing the risk of artificial performance inflation.

+---

+## Key Results

+- **Best competition score:** **0.83**
+- **Validation strategy:** 5-fold cross-validation
+- **Best-performing backbone:** `pucpr/biobertpt-clin`
+- **Alternative backbone explored:** BERTimbau
+- **Core metric:** macro F1

+This project showed that pretrained transformer models can perform strongly on radiology report classification with relatively limited preprocessing, provided that leakage is handled carefully and validation is done properly.

+---
 ## Repository Structure

+This repository is being organized progressively into a more modular format.
+Initially, the experimentation workflow is centered around **two notebooks**:

+- **`01_eda.ipynb`** – exploratory data analysis
+- **`02_modeling.ipynb`** – feature engineering, modeling, validation, ensembling, and inference

 ```
 birads-mammography-report-classification/